simpledimplejohn/splunk_power_user/README.md

 FOLLOW UP ON
 - calcluated fields
-- field extraction required ?g
+- field extraction required ?
 - tag searches are case senstive
 - macros again
 --- Which of the following can be used with the eval command tostring function?
 (Choose all that apply.)